azofeifa/FStitch/README.md

 ![Alt text](https://github.com/azofeifa/FStitch/blob/master/images/ParameterOutFile.png)

+Very important: If FStitch is being used on stranded data, the BedGraph file used in the “FStitch train” command must correspond to the strand indicated in the TrainingFile.
+For example, if the strand in the training file comes from the forward strand but the user supplies a BedGraph file that is on the reverse strand, then learned parameters will not be accurate.

 ##FStitch segment
 FStitch segment follows from FStitch train and takes as input the TrainingParameterOutFile (from above, \</path/to/anyName.out>) as input, along with the originally BedGraph file.
 A description of the parameters for FStitch segment are given below